bbakunowicz/insulo/README.md

-# Insulo components
+# InsuloJS components
-Insulo components are a collection of components designed to rapidly build [React-based](https://reactjs.org/) applications.
-Insulo components are based on the [material-ui](https://material-ui.com/) library.
+InsuloJS components are a collection of components designed to rapidly build [React-based](https://reactjs.org/) applications.
+InsuloJS components are based on the [material-ui](https://material-ui.com/) library.
 They use [React hooks](https://reactjs.org/docs/hooks-intro.html), in terms of state management.

-The main Insulo library items are: the menu component and the private route component.
+The main InsuloJS library items are: the menu component and the private route component.

 The menu component offers three operating modes (persistent, temporary and minimized) and provides the functionality of many sub-menu levels.
 It also allows to create [themes](#theming) and [language versions](#loc).

 The private route component provides an interface for applying a user-defined [authentication and authorization](#auth) mechanism.

-# Contents of the Insulo npm packages
+# Contents of the InsuloJS npm packages
 | Package | Contents|
 |---|---|
 | insulo-menu| <ins>Components:</ins> <br />**Menu** – a component that supports three variants of behavior, hiding menu items according to authorization, theming, localization,<br />**ApplicationBar** – an application bar component with menu button and user-defined title,<br />**MenuLanding** – a page placement area compatible with the Menu component, <br />**Landing** – a helper component combinig the *Menu* and *MenuLanding* components,<br /><ins>Context Providers:</ins><br />**MenuProvider** – a context provider that provides menu configuration, including menu operation mode, available modes, lists of items and settings and their visibility and their visibility,|